-Mount Bental is one of Israel’s favourite mountain peaks to visit, partly due to the great panoramic views of the Golan and even Syria but also because Mount Bental was the site of a courageous battle fought during Israel’s war for the Golan.
+Mount Bental is one of Israel’s favorite mountain peaks to visit, partly due to the great panoramic views of the Golan and even Syria but also because Mount Bental was the site of a courageous battle fought during Israel’s war for the Golan.
 A short drive up, the mountain-top provides both scenic beauty and a glimpse back at the past – with bunkers open to visitors.
+The best way to visit Mount Bental is on this day tour of the very north of Israel.

 The battle itself was held during the Yom Kippur War in 1973.
 It was one of the largest tank battles ever and was miraculously won by the Israelis with their small force of 160 tanks.
 The Syrians attacked with 1,500 tanks and 1,000 artillery pieces to be slowly mowed down by the much, much smaller Israeli force.
 The Israeli army suffered large casualties as well and by the time the battle was over, only 7 Israeli tanks were operational.
 After 900 of the Syrian tanks were destroyed, the Syrians turned and fled, leaving the land for the victorious Israelis.
 Today, to remember the bloody battle, the valley below the mountain, reaching to Mount Hermon, is called the Valley of Tears.